hhhhzs666/KSIHER/README.md

 ##  Knowledge Selection based on Iterative Hybrid Encoding Experiment:

-Put the trained models into the `.\models` folder, run the following command to start the experiment:
+Put the trained models into the `./models` folder, run the following command to start the experiment:

 `python ./explanation_regeneration_experiment.py`